-In the immediate aftermath of an emergency such as Hurricane Irma, residents can help first responders quickly identify areas of devastation, even before damage assessment teams are able to more effectively canvass the County, by participating in the Home Damage Assessment Program.
+In the immediate aftermath of a hurricane, residents can help first responders quickly identify areas of devastation, even before damage assessment teams are able to more effectively canvass the County, by participating in Broward's Home Damage Assessment Program.

 The website for the Home Damage Assessment Program shows varying levels of flooding and devastation.
 As soon as it is safe to go outside, report home damage to Broward County officials via the Broward County Emergency Hotline at 311 in Broward or 954-831-4000.
 You can also report using your smart phone.